phasetr/kindle-linear-algebra-for-newcomers/what_is_linear_algebra.rst

      \end{align*}

 Consideration of eigenvalues for a differential equation is somewhat difficult and we omit it.
-See, e.g., for details.

 Mathematical application of linear algebra
 ==========================================